-- The correct name of your system, such as the Xerox DocuPrint 4050 IPS or the Xerox DocuPrint 4090 IPS. - A list of any error messages - An explanation of how output is different from what was expected. - An assessment of whether the symptoms follow a pattern or occur randomly. - A list of special conditions that may have caused the problem: - New applications - Changes made to the software - Recent service performed - Previous conditions under which the application has printed properly.
+- The correct name of your system, such as the Xerox DocuPrint 92C LPS. - A list of any error messages - An explanation of how output is different from what was expected - An assessment of whether the symptoms follow a pattern or occur randomly - A list of special conditions that may have caused the problem: - New applications - Changes made to the software - Recent service performed - Previous conditions under which the application has printed properly.